rOpenGov/regions/README.md

     standard imputation algorithms because the observations are not similarly aggregated or averaged.
 Often, the information is seemingly missing, and it is present with an obsolete typology code.

+## Package functionality

+  - Generic vocabulary translation and joining functions for geographically coded data
+  - Keeping track of the boundary changes within the European Union between 1999-2021
+  - Vocabulary translation and joining functions for standardized European Union statistics
+  - Vocabulary translation for the `ISO-3166-2` based Google data and the European Union
+  - Imputation functions from higher aggregation hierarchy levels to lower ones, for example from `NUTS1` to `NUTS2` or from `ISO-3166-1` to `ISO-3166-2` (impute down)
+  - Imputation functions from lower hierarchy levels to higher ones (impute up)
+  - Aggregation function from lower hierarchy levels to higher ones, for example from NUTS3 to `NUTS1` or from `ISO-3166-2` to `ISO-3166-1` (aggregate; under development)
+  - Disaggregation functions from higher hierarchy levels to lower ones, again, for example from `NUTS1` to `NUTS2` or from `ISO-3166-1` to `ISO-3166-2` (disaggregate; under development)

 ## Example